christoomey/alfred-trello-boards/README.md

 By default Alfred workflows will run against system Ruby.
 This is sub optimal.
 This workflow expects there to be bash script in your home directory that will do whatever form of ruby version management you are partial to.
-This can be rvm, rbenv, chruby, direct $PATH maniputlation, or other.
+This can be rvm, rbenv, chruby, direct $PATH manipulation, or other.
 In my case, I user RVM, so I have added the RVM init code to the file:

 ``` bash